dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 `CallModifiers` will be used as the primary bitmask for customizing the behaviour of generation, just as `NativeApi` will be used as the primary attribute for this as well.
 The behaviour of each bit will be described in documentation comments in the Proposed API section.

 The Emitter does not do any marshalling.
 As such, the Emitter **MUST** mandate that every parameter and return type of every function fits the `unmanaged` constraint.
 For the readers benefit, this can be done using a property on `ITypeSymbol` in Roslyn.

+## SilkTouch Overloader
+The Overloader creates overloads of functions that expose a more user-friendly interface than the function it overloads, and do appropriate marshalling to lower the parameter types used down to the original function's types.

+The Overloader **MUST** be activated using an `OverloadAttribute` applied to the assembly, type, and/or function contianing the method.

+The Overloader **MUST** be able to be used on any function and not be tied to any of the Emitter's constraints.

+The Overloader **MUST** be able to be invoked as either a Roslyn Source Generator, which runs embedded in the Roslyn compiler; or via the SilkTouch CLI, which runs outside of the usual compilation process.
+If invoked as a Roslyn Source Generator, it **MUST** run in parallel with other SilkTouch source generators.

+The Overloader **MUST** generate all possible permutations of overloads.

+The Overloader does not care about existing methods.
+If the Overloader generates an overload that also happens to exist manually, it is the user's repsonsibility to disable the relevant overloads for these cases.

+However, if the Overloader thinks that the overload it's generating may conflict with another overload or the original function, it **SHOULD** output the overload as an extension method rather than a method within the containing type, unless the original method is static in which case it **MUST** discard the overload and generate a warning.
+It **SHOULD** also do this if the containing type is not partial.

+### Overloads
+#### StringOverloader
+#### StringReadOnlyListOverloader
+#### StringSpanOverloader
+#### AlternativeTypeOverloader
+#### RefOverloader
+#### SpanOverloader
+#### ImplicitCountSpanOverloader
+#### OpenGLDeleteOverloader
+#### OpenGLObjectCreationOverloader

 # Proposed API
 - Here you do some code blocks, this is the heart and soul of the proposal.
 DON'T DO ANY IMPLEMENTATIONS!
 Just declarations.